-We do this for the people-to-be and because it needed doing.
+We do this for the people-to-be.
 Our language strengthens our families, the health of our communities, our youth, Syilx Nation, land-based knowledge, and expresses our title and rights.

 NORTHERN CELEBRATING SALISH CONFERENCE 2nd Annual - Cancelled due to COVID19 - April, 2020 UBC-O Ballroom UNC contact: firstname.lastname@example.org

 St̓k̓masq̓t Skye Fay is descended from UNIB ancestors.
 She moved to Syilx territory a year ago to study language with SLH and the TKTX partnership.
 She is a passionate language learner and skilled facilitator of adult classes and home based learning.